 Students sit in silence for two minutes and write down every sound that they hear.
 Let them compare their lists with their neighbours before seeing who has the longest list?

 Give students a theme, for example, jobs, things you take on holiday, food.
 Write the letters A to Z on the board.
-Students write an appropriate word beginning with each letter.
-See longer post here.
+Teams of students must race to write an appropriate word next to each letter on the board.
+Read more about the A to Z game here.

 Things to do with a potato